| |

 Christ the Redeemer research

-These are the questions the kids will need to answer on the Christ the Redeemer worksheet:
+These are the questions the kids will need to answer on the Christ the Redeemer research sheet:

 Christ the Redeemer is located in Rio de Janeiro, Brazil.
 It is situated on top of the Corcovado mountain, which provides a stunning backdrop for the statue.